cmu-delphi/epiprocess/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # epiprocess

+## TODO: Condense these paragraphs

 The [`{epiprocess}`](https://cmu-delphi.github.io/epiprocess/) package
 works with epidemiological time series data to provide situational awareness, processing, and transformations in preparation for modeling, and version-faithful model backtesting.
 It contains:

   - `epi_df`, a class for working with epidemiological time series data which behaves like a tibble (and can be manipulated with [`{dplyr}`](https://dplyr.tidyverse.org/)-esque “verbs”) but with some additional structure;
   - `epi_archive`, a class for working with the version history of such time series data;
   - sample epidemiological data in these formats;

 This package is provided by the Delphi group at Carnegie Mellon University.
 The Delphi group provides many tools also hosts the Delphi